jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### didBecomeReady() {#didBecomeReady}

-Tells this component it became ready.
+Tells this component it has become ready.

-A component is *ready* when it's element is assigned to a window and therefore in the DOM.
-Upon begin *ready*, a component can access its window and perform tasks such as measuring.
+A component is *ready* when its element is assigned to a window and therefore in the DOM.
+Upon being *ready*, a component can access its window and perform tasks such as measuring.

 Override this method to provide your own implementation.